bschaeffer/getopti/README.md

     $opts->on(array('v', 'verbose'), NULL, 'output more information where applicable');

-Specify the option `--revision` that expects a REQUIRED revision number as a parameter:
+Specify the option `--revision` that expects a REQUIRED revision number as a parameter (*Getopti will raise a `Getopti\Exception` if the parameter is missing.*):

     $opts->on('revision', 'REV', 'specify the revision number to operate on');

-*Getopti will raise a `Getopti\Exception` if the parameter is missing.*

 Specify the option `--revision` that expects an [OPTIONAL] revision number as parameter: